-- Reset the default printer from the Settings on the bottom right of the Manned Station, and select Clear Default Printer.
+- Reset the default printer from the Settings, and select Clear Default Printer.
 Force close the app and then try again!

-Android looks to see if you have the correct label size before it will connect to the printer.
+Check-Ins looks to see if you have one of the correct label sizes before it will connect to the printer.
 The printer will not connect or print if it is receiving a command asking for a different paper size than what is loaded.
-Even if you are using the correct label size (2.4" by 100' continuous roll) but the label cartridge is damaged or not assembled correctly, it detects the wrong label size.
-If you are having connection issues between your Android device and your Brother printer:
+Even if you are using one of the correct label sizes but the label cartridge is damaged or not assembled correctly, it might detect the wrong label size and give you an error message.
+Try the following:

 - Remove the label cartridge

-- Take it apart (there should be 3 plastic pieces)
+- If a re-usable cartridge, take it apart (there should be 3 plastic pieces)